Corybas despectans: Taxonomy

 Corybas despectans was first formally described in 1976 by David Jones and R.C.
 Nash from a specimen collected near Warooka and the description was published in Muelleria.
 The specific epithet (despectans) is a Latin word meaning "look down upon".

 In 2002, David Jones and Mark Clements proposed splitting Corybas into smaller genera and placing this species into Corysanthes but the change has not been widely accepted.

 Distribution and habitat

-The tiny helmet orchid forms colonies in forests and scrubland and is very common in some places.
+Tiny helmet orchid forms colonies in forests and scrubland and is very common in some places.
 It occurs disjunctly in western Victoria and on the Mornington Peninsula, in the south-east of South Australia including Kangaroo Island and in Western Australia between Bunbury and Israelite Bay.